 - 1. Switch off all electrical and gas supplies, if this is part of your designated role. - 2.
 Close doors and windows if safe to do so. - 3.
 Leave by the nearest safe exit. - 4.
 Assemble at the designated assembly point. - 5.
-Do not re-enter the building until told it is safe to do so by the Fire Service or senior person present.
+Do not re-enter the building until told it is safe to do so by the Fire Brigade or senior person present.

-5.15 Smoking
+5.19 Smoking

 We are a no smoking company.
 Smoking is prohibited in all company buildings and vehicles.
-The Smoke Free Regulations 2007 requires us to make sure public areas within our premises are designated as 'no smoking areas'.
-Signs will be displayed in buildings and vehicles; all our employees must make sure they and others comply with the legislation.
+The Smoke Free Regulations 2007 requires us to make sure public areas within our premises are designated as No Smoking Areas.
+Signs will be displayed in buildings and vehicles, all our employees must make sure they and others comply with the legislation.

-Refer to Fire Safety Policy and Fire and Evacuation Procedures
+Refer to Fire Safety Policy and Fire and Evacuation Procedures.

-5.16 Manual handling
+5.20 Manual handling

-The Manual Handling Operations Regulations 1992 as amended came into force on 1 December 2003.
-They place duties on employers to take steps to prevent injuries caused by manual handling operation.
+The Manual Handling Operations Regulations 1992 as amended (MHOR) place duties on employers to take steps to prevent injuries caused by manual handling operation.